 Research also shows that terms such as ‘vegetarian’,’ ‘vegan’, and ‘meat-free’ can be off-putting and restrict uptake to only vegetarians and vegans.
-Instead, just add a small (v), (ve) or (pb) at the end of the meal name.
-This is a more subtle way of identifying that the dish is vegan/plant-based or vegetarian and will increase uptake of the meal.
+Instead, just add a small (v), (ve) or at the end of the meal name.
+This is a more subtle way of identifying that the dish is plant-based or vegetarian and will increase uptake of the meal.

-- Texture, for example Sticky, Chunky, Crispy, Creamy
+- Texture: Sticky, Chunky, Crispy, Creamy

-- Provenance, for example Italian, Mexican, Homemade, American-style, Cornish
+- Provenance: Italian, Mexican, Homemade, American-style, Cornish

-- or are child-friendly, for example Marvellous, Rainbow, Cowboy, Monster
+- Child-friendly: Marvellous, Rainbow, Campfire, Monster

-2. Create meaningful choice
+2. Create real choice

 For example, instead of offering pork and veggie sausages as your two main options, add a (plant-based) yorkshire pudding to your veggie sausages and you’ve created a Toad in the Hole!
-Or add some beans and you have a Cowboy Casserole.
+Or add some beans and you have a Campfire Casserole.
 Either of these options gives the dish a new identity, and could tempt a lot of children who wouldn’t normally go for veggie sausages.

 3. Think about positioning

 To aid this repositioning, rename your meal categories as ‘Option 1’ and ‘Option 2’, instead of ‘Main Meal’ and ‘Vegetarian Option’.
-Categorising the meat-based dish as the ‘Main Meal’ also implies that it is superior or normal and that the vegetarian option is inferior or niche – something we want to avoid.
+Categorising the meat-based dish as the ‘Main Meal’ also implies that it is superior or normal and that the veggie option is inferior or niche – something we want to avoid.

 4. Delicious food for everyone

-Rethink your idea of plant-based or vegetarian meals as only for vegetarians or vegans.
+Rethink your idea of plant-based or vegetarian meals as only being for vegetarians or vegans.
 Meals that are 100% plant-based are the most inclusive, suitable for almost everyone, whatever faith and whatever their dietary requirements, including kosher, halal and dairy allergies.

 5. Rename your meat-free day (or don’t name it at all)

-The best and easiest way to help children to eat more vegetables, to reduce climate emissions, and to save money is by introducing meat-free days.
+The best and easiest way to help children to eat more vegetables, reduce climate emissions, and to save money is by introducing ‘planet-friendly’ days.
 We strongly recommend avoiding the term ‘meat-free’ as this implies that something is missing from a dish.
 So no more Meat Free Mondays!
 Instead, choose to either not brand the day or opt for a themed day, such as a planet-themed day.